History Files

 Roughly two thousand years later the Jewish astronomer Rabbi bar Nachmani created what could be considered the first impact theory: that Noah's flood was triggered by two 'stars' which fell from the sky.
 'When God decided to bring about the Flood, He took two stars from Khima, threw them on Earth, and brought about the Flood'.

 [1] While the Old Kingdom did collapse at the end of the 22nd century BC, and there was a general climate-induced collapse in Mesopotamia at around the same time, the evidence for the Levant is much less clear due to the fact that there is little documented evidence from many of the small city states which existed there.
-The writer uses the term 'ancient Israel' instead of the Levant, which makes the claim seem less credible, as that state did not exist at all before the late eighteenth century BC at the earliest [Ed].
+The writer uses the term 'ancient Israel' instead of the Levant, which makes the claim seem less credible, as that state did not exist at all before the thirteenth century BC at the earliest [Ed].

 Another thread was woven into the tale when, in 1650, the Irish Archbishop James Ussher mapped out the chronology of the Bible, a feat which included stringing together all the 'begats' in order to be able to count generations, and put Noah's great flood at 2349 BC [2].